Horsley Lodge Limited and Horsley Lodge Golf Club

 v.
 Refer all matters outside of its jurisdiction to the Proprietor or a member of the Management Team

 Handle members’ complaints/suggestions in relation to golf competitions

 The Men’s Committee will consist of:-

-The Captain, Secretary/treasurer, Vice Capt, Immediate past captain as ex officio member to serve for one year, a senior section representative, 3 members duly proposed and seconded and elected at the AGM to serve 2 years or one year depending on votes.
-In addition the captain will select and appoint the Match Secretary, Chair of Handicaps, Chair of Competitions, Junior organiser, and subject to management approval, a Course Liasion Officer.
-Total 13
+The Captain, Secretary/treasurer, Vice Capt, Immediate past captain as ex officio member to serve for one year, the Seniors section Leader or his representative, 3 members duly proposed and seconded and elected at the AGM to serve 2 years, or one year depending on votes, the person with the most votes at the AGM will be the 2 year member,.
+In addition the captain will select and appoint the Match Secretary, Chair of Handicaps, Chair of Competitions, Junior organiser, and subject to management approval, a Course Liaison Officer; a total of 13.

 Retiring members are eligible for re-election.
-The Club Captain shall chair the Committee Meetings (the vice captain in his absence) Any six members shall form a quorm.
+The Club Captain shall chair the Committee Meetings (the vice captain in his absence) and six members shall form a quorum.

 The committee will have the power to co-opt a member or members onto the committee as and when required: